Closing a project marks the end of the feedback collection phase and finalizes your 360-degree feedback process.

 - Do not close the project too early—late responses can still add value

-- Communicate deadlines clearly to participants
+- Communicate deadlines clearly to subjects and responders

 - Use reminders to maximize completion before closing